lucienjll/data-science-2025/challenges/c01-titanic-assignment.md

 - If you saw something *fishy* in q4 above, use your new plot to explain the fishy-ness.
   - (Your response here)
-  - Here, I fixed the fishyness by setting the total to 2201.
-The generated graph now shows the percentage of survivors against the total percentage.
-We can see that a majority of the survivors were first class males.
-In fact, most of the surviving crew members are adults.
-However, I do find some aspects of the fishyness in the graphs useful.
-For example, in a now over-written graph, I found that 100% of the circle seemed to survive.
-In this new graph, we barely see any children surviving.
-Perhaps another graph that displays the percentage of survivors in a class relative to that class would be a great addition to this study.
+  - By isolating the classifications by sex, age, and class, we can now clearly see the survival rates for each class.
+This graph shows that most of the female passengers and crew members survived.
+The children from both the 1st and 2nd classes also survived.
+I believe the fishy-ness came from the children’s surivival rates.
+Since we didn’t have an age aesthetic, the survival rates for the children were instead displayed.

 # Notes